 Hong Kong, 19 Sep 2020 As an extrovert, I do enjoy socials, parties, and being involved in communities because that’s where my energy recharged.
 For me, staying at home for the whole day is a torture.
 Most of the time, I need to go out or have other people’s presence.
 My communication skill is not … Continue reading Struggles as a 92% Extrovert

-21 August 2020 Recently, I celebrated two years workversary (of course no real celebration other than meetings and work) but it's two years in the company and two years in into working life.
-Looking back, I realised I've grown so much since I was a fresh graduate and these are the three things about working … Continue reading 1 CORPORATE JOB.
+21 August 2020 Recently, I celebrated two years workversary (of course no real celebration other than meetings and work) but it's two years in the company and two years into working life.
+Looking back, I realised I've grown so much since I was a fresh graduate and these are the three things about working life … Continue reading 1 CORPORATE JOB.
 2 YEARS.
 3 THINGS

 Thursday, March 2020 I used to wonder how it feels to have a non-Indo boyfriend, but dating a Hong Kong guy had never crossed my mind because back in university days, no local guys would talk to me (maybe I got into the wrong uni haha).
 When my boyfriend and I first went on dates, … Continue reading #DatingLocal101